github/docs/content/codespaces/troubleshooting/troubleshooting-creation-and-deletion-of-codespaces.md

 ## Deleting codespaces

-The owner of a codespace has full control over it and only they can delete their codespaces.
-You cannot delete a codespace created by another user.

-You can delete your codespaces in the browser, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}. {% data variables.product.prodname_cli %} also allows you to bulk delete codespaces.
-For more information, see "[Deleting a codespace](/codespaces/developing-in-codespaces/deleting-a-codespace)."
+A codespace can only be deleted by:
+* The person who created the codespace.
+* An organization owner for an organization-owned codespace.
+* Automatic deletion at the end of a retention period.

+For more information, see "[Deleting a codespace](/codespaces/developing-in-codespaces/deleting-a-codespace)" and "[Configuring automatic deletion of your codespaces](/codespaces/customizing-your-codespace/configuring-automatic-deletion-of-your-codespaces)."

 ## Container storage